cccbr/runningatower/content/docs/030-faculty-rules/index.md

 -	Items in List A may be undertaken by a parish without a faculty and without the need for any form of consultation.
 -	Items in List B may be undertaken without a faculty provided the archdeacon is consulted and has given written authorisation.

 The Rules were amended in 2019 and again in 2022.
-The latest guidance is [here](https://www.churchofengland.org/resources/churchcare/church-buildings-council/how-we-manage-our-buildings).
+The full version of the latest guidance is [here](https://www.churchofengland.org/resources/churchcare/church-buildings-council/how-we-manage-our-buildings).

 ## Items Most Likely to be of Relevance for Ringers